 While the PML model indicates factors for adequate listening via the Venn diagram, it does not provide a detailed account of how these factors relate to one another in practice.
 This is likely due to methodological constraints.
 The PML model resulted from an analysis of Mozart's Symphony no. 40 and its reception.
 The IC model, however, provides some of this fine-grained detail; 'activity' in the IC model is by and large akin to 'situation' in the PML model.
-Thus, the relationship of the music and the situation in the PML model are described by the relationship of the ML and IC models.
+Thus, the relationship of the music and the situation in the PML model.
+Here are a few points of contrast related to the PML and IC models.
 First, the agency and idiosyncratic features of the listener as represented in Stockfelt's 'repertoire' and 'strategy' factors are taken as givens in the IC model.